pythonkid2/DevOps-Practice/Q&A/git_jenkins_selenium_docker.md

 Explain what the major components of DevOps are?

--Culture: Encouraging collaboration, communication, and shared responsibility between development and operations teams.
+- Culture: Encouraging collaboration, communication, and shared responsibility between development and operations teams.
--Automation: Using tools and scripts to automate processes such as building, testing, and deployment.
+- Automation: Using tools and scripts to automate processes such as building, testing, and deployment.
--Measurement: Collecting and analyzing data to measure performance and identify areas for improvement.
+- Measurement: Collecting and analyzing data to measure performance and identify areas for improvement.
--Sharing: Sharing knowledge and best practices to improve efficiency and reduce errors.
+- Sharing: Sharing knowledge and best practices to improve efficiency and reduce errors.

 ## Section 1
 ...